Cash balance plans are great retirement structures. But you have to be careful if you want to combine them with other retirement plans.

 Unfortunately, many believe you can layer retirement plans on top of other retirement plans.
 This is not the case.

+But the combination rules really depend on the type of plan.
 In many cases, the IRS prohibits certain plans from combining.
 But in many cases, the IRS places certain restrictions or limitations.
 As you would assume, the IRS does not want people to combine plans on top of plans to generate substantial retirement savings and significant tax deductions.

 But can you combine plans with other retirement structures?
 In this post, will answer this question and give you some insight into how to structure your plans to be most effective.